-The parties agree that the School will utilize the Sponsor's electronic data processing facility and procedures for the processing of student enrollment, attendance, and FTE collection.
+The parties agree that the School will utilize the Sponsor's electronic data processing facility and procedures for the processing of student enrollment, attendance, FTE collection, and assessment information.
 The Sponsor will analyze the School's facility and develop a hardware/software solution, which provides the School with limited access to the Sponsor's data processing facility.

-The Sponsor will provide training for the School's personnel in the use of designated district applications necessary to respond to the legislative requirements of §§1008.33 and 1008.34, Florida Statutes, including the annual report and the state required assessment program, at no additional cost to the School.
+The Sponsor will provide training for the School's personnel in the use of designated district applications necessary to respond to the legislative requirements of §§1008.33 and 1008.34, Florida Statutes, including the annual report and the state- and district-required assessment program, at no additional cost to the School.
 Access by the School to additional data processing applications not required in the legislation but available through the Sponsor may be negotiated by the parties separately.